akshiin/Global-Data-Trend-Analysis/README.md

 # Global Data Trend Analysis App

 ## Overview
-The Global Data Trend Analysis App is a Streamlit-based web application designed to analyze global trends across various Key Performance Indicators (KPIs).
-It utilizes pre-calculated Chow Test results to identify trending and downgrading patterns in different sectors and subsectors over the past 3, 5, or 10 years.
-Users can also upload their own data, and the system will calculate the trend using the Chow Test and store the results in an SQLite3 database.
+The **Global Data Trend Analysis App** is a Streamlit-based web application designed to analyze global trends across various **Key Performance Indicators (KPIs)**.
+It utilizes **the Chow Test** to detect structural breaks and identify trending and downgrading patterns across multiple sectors and subsectors over different timeframes (**3, 5, or 10 years**).

+Users can also **upload their own datasets**, and the system will compute trend analysis in real-time.
+The results are now stored in a **PostgreSQL database** for better performance and scalability.
+Additionally, a **caching system** has been implemented to speed up query execution and optimize resource usage.

-## Features
+## Key Features
-- **Interactive filtering**: Users can select sector, subsector, indicator, and trend type.
+- **Interactive Filtering**: Users can select sector, subsector, indicator, and trend type.
-- **Breakpoint selection**: Choose between 3, 5, or 10 years for trend analysis.
+- **Structural Break Detection**: Detects breakpoints over 3, 5, or 10 years using the Chow Test.
-- **Top N countries ranking**: View the top trending or downgrading countries based on Chow Test results.
+- **Top N Country Ranking**: View the top trending or declining countries.
-- **Data visualization**: Displays a table of results and a line chart for selected countries over time.
+- **Data Visualization**: Line charts and tables displaying results dynamically.
-- **User data upload**: Users can upload their own dataset for trend analysis using the Chow Test.
-The results are automatically stored in an SQLite3 database.
+- **User Data Upload**: Users can upload their own datasets, and the system will analyze the trend and store results in a **PostgreSQL** database.
+- **Caching System**: Reduces redundant computations and improves query performance.
+- **PostgreSQL Integration**: Provides scalability and efficient data handling.

 ## Project Structure
 ```